 - They must finalize their enrolment in the study programme that they indicated during their application to the scholarship.

-- Depending on the opportunities and the profiles of the laureates, internship in a French company or organisation based in South Africa, may be proposed.
+- Depending on the opportunities and the profiles of the laureates, an internship may be proposed in a French company or organisation based in South Africa.

 - After their departure to France, the student needs to commit to the study project that he or she has been selected for.
 Any changes in the study programme of the grant holder must be submitted to the French Embassy for approval.

-- Be in France for the whole period of his/her studies.
+- They must be in France for the whole period of his/her studies.